Astros vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has recorded 19 hits with three doubles, a triple, six home runs and 21 walks.
+- LaMonte Wade Jr has 20 hits with three doubles, a triple, six home runs and 22 walks.
 He has driven in nine runs with one stolen base.

-- Wade enters this game looking to extend his seven-game hit streak.
-In his last 10 outings he is hitting .333 with two doubles, a triple, five home runs, seven walks and six RBI.
+- Wade enters this matchup looking to extend his eight-game hit streak.
+During his last 10 outings he is batting .333 with two doubles, a triple, four home runs, seven walks and five RBI.

 Wade Recent Games